Aimar-Goni/AG_AdvancedProgrammingTasks/Task2/AG_Development_Journal_Task2.md

 ![Sprint Overview Calendar](Overview.png)
 *Figure 1.
 Sprint overview calendar showing all assignments.*

-*(Note: This is where the first calendar photo with an overview of all assignments would be added.)*

 **Localization Implementation:**

 - **Resource Files:** We stored all text in resource files, one for each language.